Skip to content

 man standing at edge of swamp

-We’re launching the fall season at Toronto Branch with a bonus event!
-Join us for a special in-person only meeting the afternoon of Saturday September 20, in advance of our regular monthly meeting online the evening of Monday September 22.
-Both are free and all are welcome to attend!
-Our September 20 meeting will take place in the Auditorium of the North York Central Library, located at 5120 Yonge Street at the North York […]
+We launched the fall season at Toronto Branch with a bonus in-person event on Saturday September 20, in advance of our regular monthly meeting online the evening of Monday September 22.
+Our September 20 meeting took place in the Auditorium of the North York Central Library, located at 5120 Yonge Street at the North York Centre subway station.
+The theme of the afternoon was Preserving Family Archives.
+Our main speaker, Kyla Ubbink, runs a […]

 September 2025—fall launch!